 Did you know that some taxes are confusing to the government to collect?
-One of these taxes is withholding tax train law.
+One of these taxes is the withholding tax train law.
 What is really the impact of train law on withholding tax?
-Does it make better or get worst?
+Does it make it better or get worst?
 Let’s see the impact of train law on withholding tax.

 In this article, you will know the increase or decrease in the withholding tax rate and any changes to creditable and expanded withholding tax.
 These updates discuss the new withholding tax rates, withholding tax tables and how to compute withholding tax.
 Let’s understand first what we should learn from this withholding tax under train law 2018.

 Before we know the updates, we should know what withholding tax means.
 The amount of tax withheld is on the recipient’s income not covered by the income tax rate.
 The fee is withheld or deducted from the amount received by the recipient.